EthanTsui/multithreadtesting/README.md

 ==================
 This framework simulates multithreaded envirment for you and perform conccurent stress testing.

+Currently, this framework is ONLY suitable for testing concurrent generated unique strings.
+For examples, unique id, transaction id, invoice id, ...

 ##How to use

 1. Extend MultiThreadTestCase and implement method execute() (the returned String is used to be a key, each process should have unique key.
 After the execution, if there are duplicated keys, the test is failed, in term of, it is not a thread safe function.)